 Last summer was the first time my son appreciated holiday fireworks.
 Before then the suddenness and the loudness of them were just too overwhelming.
 During those earlier years I noticed that there was a particular part of setting off a firework that filled him with the most dread, and it was not the explosion at the end.
 It was the fuse fizzling before the boom.

 Once the actual eruption occurred he was usually fine.
 Then he could see that it was only a small shower of sparks coming out, and he knew there wouldn’t be anything too overwhelming.
 But before that moment of realization, to his young mind anything might come out of that small cardboard tube.
 No matter how many assurances we gave him that we had only bought “small ones,” he remained unconvinced until he could see it for himself.
-Thus at the lighting of the fuse he wasn’t yet sure that he was safe and now it was too late to halt the process!
+Thus at the lighting of the fuse he wasn’t sure if he was safe, but now it was too late to halt the process!

 The master of suspense in cinema, Alfred Hitchcock, hit on this very same point.
 He once said “there is no terror in the bang, only in the anticipation of it.”
 There is an excellent example of this in his movie Rear Window.
 In this film’s nearly two-hour runtime there is almost no action from beginning to end.
 But there is plenty of burning fuse.